top of page

 4. Braking power: Front brake = more braking power = greater for slowing down.
 As you decelerate, your centre of mass moves forward relative to the front wheel.
 This additional weight on the front wheel provides more traction, and traction equals more stopping power.

-What you should be doing instead while coasting: get lower and wider on the bike while maintaining as close a centred position as possible (chin over the stem, hips over the seat).
+Get lower and wider on the bike while maintaining a centred position as close as possible (chin over the stem, hips over the seat).

-What you should be doing instead while braking: while staying low and wide you can then position the hips and COM slightly towards the rear of the bike to help with stability with the brakes being applied.
-Be careful to not go full-back seat.
+While staying low and wide, you can then position the hips and COM slightly towards the rear of the bike to help with stability when the brakes are being applied.
+Be careful not to go full-back seat.
 Additionally, we can brace by dropping first the heels and then the elbows.

 Now, I'd like to point out that I'm well aware of the variety that comes with descending on the trails, so this is generally speaking.
 Different obstacles call for slightly different techniques.